ryanramage/schema-sheets-get/README.md

 # schema-sheets-get

-A CLI tool for retrieving values from a P2P database called Schema Sheets.
+A CLI tool for retrieving values from a P2P schema-sheets database.
 Designed for scripting and tooling environments where teams need to access configuration values, API keys, or other data without hardcoding them.

 ## Installation